Jo-Milk/Black-Ops-Fast-File-viewer-TheUnkn0wn-Source-Code/README.md

 # Black-Ops-Fast-File-viewer-TheUnkn0wn-Source-Code
 Bo1 FF viewer Source code From [TheUnkn0wn] by Jo-Milk for PS3 Xbox

 Disclaimer: This Source Code is for educational purposes only.
-It hasn't been fully explored and it had a packed .dll runing anything from that source is your own risk.
+It hasn't been fully explored and it had a packed .dll runing anything from that source is at your own risk.

 Please give credits to Unknown if you use his code.
 I was doing a FF viewer but I had an issue re-encrypting the zones.
 I wanted to use his code to import\export zones to save time.
 If modding on ps3\Xbox was alive I would have ask for his source.